 Oral and maxillofacial radiology is the branch and specialty of dentistry concerned with the prescription, production, and interpretation of diagnostic images for the diagnosis and management of diseases and disorders of the craniofacial complex.

-The NDSE in oral and maxillofacial radiology tests knowledge and clinical competence in oral and maxillofacial radiology at the specialty level in Canada.
+The NDSE in oral and maxillofacial radiology evaluates your knowledge and clinical competence in oral and maxillofacial radiology at the specialty level.

 Canadian oral and maxillofacial radiologists are required to have broad knowledge and skills in five domains.
 The blueprint below presents the domains and the approximate percentage of the examination covered by each domain.